-Kosi Forest Lodge is located in the Kosi Bay Nature Reserve, a remote and unspoilt area of lakes, rivers and coastal forests that forms part of the Isimangaliso Wetland Park, a recognised World Heritage Site.
+Kosi Forest Lodge is located in the Kosi Bay Nature Reserve, a remote and unspoilt area of lakes, rivers and coastal forests that forms part of the iSimangaliso Wetland Park, a recognized World Heritage Site.

 Thonga Beach Lodge

 The Elephant Coast, South Africa

 Thonga Beach Lodge is a beautiful beach retreat, discreetly hidden by coastal dunes from the expanse of sandy beach, which stretches for several kilometers in both directions.
 The small size of the lodge ensures a warm, personal service from the staff, as well as a laid-back, peaceful atmosphere.

 Backed by forest, the thatched rondavels fit in well with the natural landscape and some are raised up on stilts to offer lovely views of the sea and surrounding foliage.
 Wooden boardwalks lead from the spacious main lodge over the dunes to the beach, which is exclusive to guests, while the lodge’s location within the iSimangaliso Wetland Park makes for excellent wildlife viewing opportunities.

 - Make an inquiry

 This attractive lodge has a relaxing and exclusive feel to it.
 The location is stunning, and we feel that its secluded, natural setting sets it apart from the larger resorts found in Mauritius and elsewhere.